MattiSig/LingoGame/README.md

 npm start

-open link: localhost:3000 in a browser
+open link localhost:3000 in a browser.